cloudfoundry/korifi/docs/architecture-decisions/0016-user-provided-service-credentils.md

 - As a json object  (i.e. in unmarhalled form) as specified by the cf [docs](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES)

 In order to support both specs the service binding controller holds references to two secrets, one for each format representation:
-  - The `.status.binding` secret: The service binding controller derives the secret to put in the `.status.binding` duck type of the `CFServiceBinding` from the `.status.credentials` field of the `CFServiceInstance`.
+  - The `.status.mountSecretRef` secret: The service binding controller derives the secret to project into the workload from the `.status.credentials` field of the `CFServiceInstance`.
 The binding secret is in the [format](https://servicebinding.io/spec/core/1.0.0/#example-secret) specified by servicebinding.io and is named after the service binding.
 According to that spec the secret has type `servicebinding.io/<type>` and its data is a flat collection of key value pairs.
 For example:

   ```
   apiVersion: v1